dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 :point_right:
 **Core package files and documentation are premium available** [on Gumroad](https://jqdev.gumroad.com/l/azkarra-theme/github) <<== include Discount Code -10% only for GitHub users!

-I provide a demo version of the entire theme for evaluation before making a purchase.
+I provide a **demo version of the entire theme** for evaluation before making a purchase (this does not include access to the template's source code).

 ## System Requirements